 Such women-led initiatives are also looking at other issues in their communities as they well realize the inter connectedness of issues and multi-dimensional approaches to sustainability.
-For us. sustainability is a long-term solution to the problems of the women farmers, explains Indira community started to work towards renewal of hydrology in their river basin in order to address food security issues.
+For us. sustainability is a long-term solution to the problems of the women farmers, explains Indira Kabadwal.
+She and others in her community started to work towards renewal of hydrology in their river security issues.
 The development of Self Help Groups of women in her area has led to the creation of a dynamic basin-level federation leading to inter and intra basin dialogue with other stakeholders.
-Women take the lead in this federation for renewal of the of community forestry, water conservation initiatives and adoption of appropriate technologies in order to have positive impacts on their lives in a sustainable manner.
+Women take the lead in this federation for renewal of the hydrological cycle through promotion of community forestry, water conservation initiatives and adoption of appropriate technologies in order to have positive impacts on their lives in a sustainable manner.
 Indira is also one of the Directors of Mahila Umang Producers Company.
 Guided by such equity Umang has been able to innovate, incubate and grow.